ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 - "I should be able to prevent that mistake from happening in the first place."

 This can result in a lot of revisiting code that works, but isn't quite perfect.
-Many of the examples above are so subtle in other languages that even experienced developers might not notice them.
+Many of the deficiencies described above are so subtle in other languages that even experienced developers might overlook them.
 In Rust, they're glaringly obvious.

-This is very much a double edged sword.
+This is a double edged sword, of course.
 - It's easy to get lost in the weeds of perfectionism
 - It's also Rust's superpower